CSPS-EFPC-IT/moodle-single-node-azure/README.md

 # moodle-single-node-azure
-Deploys Moodle Application on Azure Cloud.
+Deploys a simple Moodle stack on Azure Cloud.

 # Description
 This project deploys the following Azure resources:
-- Virtual Network
+- Virtual Network and Subnets
 - Network Security Groups
-- Application Gateway and Public IP
+- Application Gateway and its Public IP
-- Public IP
-- Virtual Machine and Data Disk
+- Virtual Machine and its Data Disk
 - Postgres Database
 - Recovery Vault
-- Bastion
+- Bastion and its Public IP

+And configures the following application stack on the virtual machine using the latest available patches:
+- Ubuntu 18.04
+- Postgres client 10
+- Unzip 6.00
+- PHP Client 7.2
+- Apache2 2.4
+- Redis 4.0
+- PHP 7.2 modules
+  - php7.2-pspell
+  - php7.2-curl
+  - php7.2-gd
+  - php7.2-intl
+  - php7.2-pgsql
+  - php7.2-xml
+  - php7.2-xmlrpc
+  - php7.2-ldap
+  - php7.2-zip
+  - php7.2-soap
+  - php7.2-mbstring
+  - php7.2-redis

 # Prerequisites

 ## Tools
+1. An Azure Client (a.k.a. "az cli")
-1. Azure client (a.k.a az cli)
+1. A Git client
-1. Text editor
+1. A text editor
-1. Linux client or emulator

 ## Azure Ressources
 1. An Azure subscription.